Book Now Make a Enquiry

 Factors Affecting Food Availability

 • Altitude: As you gain altitude, the variety and quality of food options may decrease.
-Higher altitude tea houses often have more limited menus.
+Higher-altitude tea houses often have more limited menus.

 • Seasonality: The availability of certain ingredients can vary depending on the season.
 For example, fresh fruits and vegetables may be more limited during the off-peak trekking season.